 That said, why exactly do you need to sharpen your straight razor?

-The damage on the surface of your blade is the reason why your straight razor pulls while cutting the hair.
-It is also why you experience a painful shave because the nicks can actually pierce through your skin, leaving you with bumps and hair in-growns.
+The damage on your blade's surface is why your straight razor pulls while cutting the hair.
+It is also why you experience a painful shave because the nicks can actually pierce through your skin, leaving you with bumps and ingrown hairs.

 The minor cuts on your skin can get irritated and infected.
-This will then result in bigger skin problems that you do not want or ever wish to have.
+This will result in bigger skin problems, like razor burn and bumps you do not want or wish to have.
 Not only will it be painful, but it will also ruin the health of your skin, giving you lower self-confidence.

-The best solution to prevent an uncomfortable shaving experience is to sharpen your straight razors.
+Sharpening your straight razors is the best solution to prevent an uncomfortable shaving experience.
 Doing so removes the nicks and other damaged areas on the blade, producing a smoother and finer edge.
 Also, having a well-taken-care-of razor will let you achieve the primary goal of giving yourself a clean shave without bumps and cuts.

 Straight razors can last for a lifetime and through multiple generations.
 But that is only true if you put effort into keeping its quality.
 Using the proper sharpening techniques will guarantee that your straight razor will withhold its prime condition even after multiple usages.